COMMITTEE & STAFF

 So, in 2006, Trish began her Woolgoolga CWA life as Branch Secretary and Councillor and Delegate to State Conference.
 She then became Group Secretary, followed by President/Executive Representative.
 In 2016, she was elected as State Vice President, and appointed by the State Office Bearers to chair the newly-re-formed Social Issues Committee.
 In 2017, Trish was appointed as a moderator for the CWA Closed members Facebook page, and also to membership of the Executive Sub-Committee reviewing the CWA’s Structure.

-Member Organisation: Country Women's Association of Australia
+Member Organisation: Country Women's Association of NSW

 Mr James Ansell is the Executive Officer of the SOS Fracture Alliance.
 James' background is mainly in the area of Science Communication, he obtained a B.Sci (Hons) degree at the Australian National University and is a PhD Candidate with the Australian Centre for the Public Awareness of Science.
 From his previous and current work he has ample and relevant experience in the development of the Alliance's strategic vision.